keikari/StakeNS/README.md

 State: Rough but working.

-StakeNS is a voting based naming system for Arweave, and is powered by AO.
-To get started send (AOCRED-Test)tokens to StakeNS process's pid, and use them to vote for who should control each name by staking credits on them.
-Stakes are reclaimable so you can always change your mind, and also withdraw the tokens back from the process.
+StakeNS is a voting-based naming system for Arweave, powered by AO.
+To begin, send (AOCRED-Test) tokens to the StakeNS process's pid.
+Then, utilize these tokens to vote for who should control what name by staking credits.
+Stakes are reclaimable, allowing you to change your mind and withdraw tokens from the process.

 The idea is stolen from how community URLs in LBRY protocol work, for details see: https://lbry.com/faq/naming and https://tech.lbry.nu/spec#appendix